Privacy Search Engines

 Most private search engines work in the exact same way as other search engines, except they don't collect or store your personal information.

-The benefits of using a private search engine
+Benefits of using a private search engine

 Protect your personal data

-Traditional search engines try to collect as much data about you as possible while you’re using the internet.
-Whereas, a privacy search engine will not collect any of your personal information.
+Traditional search engines try to collect as much data about you as possible while you’re using the internet, whereas a privacy search engine will not collect any of your personal information.

-For that reason, using a private search engine will improve your digital privacy and keep your data private.
+Using a private search engine will improve your digital privacy and keep your data private.

 Keep your browsing history hidden